farahabuassi17/newsportal-json/README.md

 No additional environment configuration is required.

 ## How to Test the Application
-Open the application in the browser:http://localhost:8080 Register a new user using the registration page.
+1. Open the application in the browser:http://localhost:8080

+2. Register a new user using the registration page.

-Log in with the created account.
+3. Log in with the created account.

-Access the dashboard.
+4. Access the dashboard.

-Add categories and news articles.
+5. Add categories and news articles.

-Refresh the page to confirm data persistence.
+6. Refresh the page to confirm data persistence.

-If all pages load correctly and data is stored in the database, the application is working as expected
+7.If all pages load correctly and data is stored in the database, the application is working as expected

 ## Attribution